Skip to main content

 How much does excavation contractor software cost?

 Prices range from $49/month for basic platforms to $3,000+/month for enterprise heavy civil solutions.
-Projul offers flat-rate pricing at $4,788/year with no per-user fees, which is the best value for most excavation companies.
+Projul offers flat-rate pricing starting at $399/month (Core) with no per-user fees, which is the best value for most excavation companies.
+The Core+ plan at $599/month and Pro plan at $1,199/month add more features, but all three tiers include unlimited users.
 Watch out for per-user pricing models that look cheap but add up when your whole crew needs access.

 Can construction management software track equipment hours and fuel costs?